-Using the solid waste generation rates included in the City's General Plan MEIR, the proposed 129 units would generate 903 pounds of waste per day (or 330 tons per year).
-The Project site will be serviced by the solid waste division, and the solid waste generated by the Project would be sent to the American Avenue Landfill.
+Using the solid waste generation rates included in the City's General Plan MEIR, the proposed 38 dwelling units would generate approximately 10 lbs of solid waste per unit, per day.
+The total project would generate approximately 380 pounds of waste per day (or 69 tons per year).
+The project site will be serviced by the solid waste division, and the solid waste generated by the project would be sent to the American Avenue Landfill.
 As noted above, the estimated closure date of the American Avenue Landfill is 2031.
 Additional capacity also exists at the Clovis Landfill and Coalinga Landfill.
-The 330 tons per year would not result in exceedance of the local capacity infrastructure.
-Therefore, the Project will comply with any statutes and regulations related to solid waste.
+The 69 tons per year would not result in exceedance of the local capacity infrastructure.
+Therefore, the project will comply with any statutes and regulations related to solid waste.
+Impacts will be less than significant.